-Autumn walk to a fire tower
+Autumn walk to Oak Hill’s fire tower

 Take time for Oak Hill when you’re passing through New Hampshire’s capital city.
 Concord has many fine parks and trails, but only one includes a fire tower.
 The tower on Oak Hill was rebuilt not long ago, so it’s as shiny-and-new as you’ll ever find it.
 A hard frost or two has smacked down the local insects.
 Autumn colors are muted now, more gold-and-bronze than scarlet-and-yellow.
 Trees are losing their leaves, and so views are opening up.
 Wear something that’s blaze-orange; ’tis the season.